 What is Jacobs Ladder?

 Jacobs Ladder, or beef short ribs, comes from the beef chuck rather than the ribs.
-They are short ribs that are rich in flavour and the perfect choice for slow cooking.
+They are short ribs that are rich in flavour and typically meatier, containing more layers of muscle and fat compared to other cuts which makes them the perfect choice for slow cooking.

 Should Beef Short Ribs be slow cooked?